-The most popular Parks in El Salvador are Cerro Verde, El Pital, El Boqueron, Montecristo, El Imposible, and Walther Thilo.
+The most popular National Parks in El Salvador are Cerro Verde, El Pital, El Boqueron, Montecristo, El Imposible, and Walther Thilo.
 These parks offer excellent ecotourism activities for those who love nature.
-Visit one of these parks, exceptional flora and fauna are waiting for you.
+Visit El Salvador National Parks, exceptional flora and fauna are waiting for you.

-What are the best parks in El Salvador?
+What are the best National Parks in El Salvador?

-Without a doubt, they are The Cerro Verde National Park, El Pital, Montecristo, El Imposible, Walther Thilo Deininger, and El Boqueron.
-These are some of the most well-known and popular parks in the country.
+The most well-known and popular parks in the country are the Cerro Verde National Park, El Pital, Montecristo, El Imposible, Walther Thilo Deininger, and El Boqueron.

 Undoubtedly, the country has other parks that have great things to offer and deserve to be on this list.
 But, I decided to include only the most well-known and popular; here they are with more details.

 Cerro Verde National Park is also known as Los Volcanes National Park.
 It’s well-known because it has three amazing volcanoes.

 The third volcano, Cerro Verde, has the same name as the park.
 This volcano has numerous trails with dense forests and plenty of flora and fauna to enjoy.